nikkjonee/total-defence-not-working/docs/index.rst

-How to Resolve Total Defence Not Working?
+How to Resolve Total Defense Not Working?
 ============================================
 .
 .